Difficult calls to save at-risk B2B customers – how to make them easier

 This post was inspired by a recent discussion on The Sales Blog about how it’s easy to do the enjoyable things.
-But we should also focus on the things that improve sales results.
-Such as resolving customer problems, hard as that is to do.
+Of course!
+But some things that improve sales results can be more difficult to do.
+We need to do those things too.
+Such as resolving tough customer problems, hard as that is to do.

 Because problems with a customer don’t go away, unless the customer goes away.

 The Sales Blog article talks about salespeople enjoying taking customers to ballgames.
-But this is our real-life experience as shown by sales analytics:
+However, sales analytics that we’ve done for Fortune 500 sales teams found this surprising result:

 After the event, most customers subsequently further curtailed orders or reduced spend to zero with the company.

 Just like the old proverb, “a stitch in time saves nine,” there is a right time for these necessary conversations.
-Predictive analytics can help detect patterns that identify when that first stitch is required before the relationship is torn beyond salvage.
+Predictive analytics can help detect patterns that show when that first stitch is required – before the relationship is torn beyond salvage.